 Tatum has been a veterinary technician with Hoof and Horn since August of 2021.
 She made the switch from small animal to large, and hasn’t looked back since!
 Tatum grew up doing 4-H and FFA in both Virginia and Florida.
 She is currently an undergraduate student at the University of Florida studying Wildlife Ecology and Conservation with hopes of studying and conserving Earth’s species.

 Becky Wilson is a Central Florida native with a passion for farming and livestock.
 From childhood, Becky participated in 4-H club and rode horses competitively.
 Throughout lower school and college she competed in Equitation and Jumpers before graduating from Rollins College.
 After serving in AmeriCorps for two years, she moved to North Carolina and discovered a passion for farming and dairy animals in particular.
 The opportunity to work in sustainable farming with Dairy Goats, Dairy Cattle, and eventually in small animal vet tech, allows our newest Tech to bring a broad perspective to all our patients’ needs!
-Becky is currently buying land for her horses, goats, chickens, livestock guardian dog, and kitties to join her in Gainesville.
+Becky is currently running her new small farm in Gainesville.